jrhadams/muh_thesis/notes/28_03_25_meeting_fred_michiel.md

 - Some comments on cross design.
 What did we do?

 - 6 - 10 pages intro.
-Keep it short. research questions.
+Keep it short.
+Research questions.
+- This would imply 15 - 25 paragraphs for the introduction.

 - 12 Pages for discussion
+- This implies about 30 - 36 paragraphs for the discussion
 - Why hybrid breeding

 "Main findings of four chapters"